IJyotir/myProfile/_posts/2015-04-21-city-nights.markdown

 ## **Unlimted Memory - Kevin Horsley**

-  "This book delivers completely new and refreshing ideas on how to create value in the world."
+This book delivers completely new and refreshing ideas on how to create value in the world."
 (Mark Zuckerberg, CEO of Facebook)
 "When a risk taker writes a book, read it.
 In the case of Peter Thiel, read it twice.
 Or, to be safe, three times.
 This is a classic."
 (Nassim Nicholas Taleb, author of _The Black Swan_)

 ## **Superintelligence -Nick Bostrom**